Quick & Easy Scrambled Eggs

 Remove from microwave, sprinkle with salt and pepper, and allow to cool slightly before eating.

 Want to Dress it Up?

 You can add cheese, crumbled bacon or sausage, or fresh veggies to your eggs.
 Pre-cooked bacon or sausage can be added to the raw egg mixture before cooking.
-Fresh veggies (1 or 2 tablespoons) should be chopped, added to the mug with the pat of butter, and microwaved for 30 – 45 seconds before cooking eggs.
-Don’t over cook them.
-Remove mug from microwave, beat eggs and milk in a separate bowl and pour into mug.
+Fresh veggies (1 or 2 tablespoons) should be chopped, added to the mug with a pat of butter, and microwaved for 30 – 45 seconds before cooking eggs.
+Don’t overcook them.
+Remove the mug from the microwave, beat eggs and milk in a separate bowl and pour into a mug.
 Microwave for another 20 – 45 seconds or until done.
 Cheese can be grated on top of the cooked eggs while still hot.

 Breakfast for More Than One?